 My wife Deb and I have always called Lockyer home.

-We are proud of our three hard-working children and have the joy of four grandchildren.
+We are proud of our three hard-working children and have the joy of five grandchildren.

 Our history in this community means we really understand the issues and challenges our region faces.

 There’s much to be proud of in the Lockyer Valley but we can’t take anything for granted.
 We have real water security issues, need better roads and have family violence and drug abuse problems to fix – on top of the cost of living pressure local families face.